-Interdisciplinary in nature and drawing from the rich interactions between sound and the visual arts, our listening-directed courses are informed by acoustics, performance, music, the language arts, phonetics, sonification, sound design, soundscapes, cymatics, time and memory, cross-modal cognition, historiophony and cultural studies.
-Through liberal arts and studio electives, the minor supports students pursuing historical, conceptual and technical engagement with sound in your artistic major.
+Interdisciplinary in nature and drawing from the rich interactions between sound and the visual arts, our listening-directed courses are informed by acoustics, performance, music, language, the voice arts, phonetics, sonification, sound design, soundscapes, cymatics, time and memory, cross-modal cognition, historiophony and cultural studies.
+Through studio and lecture electives across campus, the minor supports students pursuing historical, conceptual and technical engagement with sound in your artistic major.